 GCPNET - Networking in Google Cloud Platform

 Learn about the broad variety of networking options on Google Cloud.
-This course uses lectures, demos, and hands-on labs to help you explore and deploy Google Cloud networking technologies, including Virtual Private Cloud (VPC) networks, subnets, and firewalls; interconnection among networks; load balancing; Cloud DNS; Cloud CDN; and Cloud NAT.
+This certification & training course uses lectures, demos, and hands-on labs to help you explore and deploy Google Cloud networking technologies, including Virtual Private Cloud (VPC) networks, subnets, and firewalls; interconnection among networks; load balancing; Cloud DNS; Cloud CDN; and Cloud NAT.
 You'll also learn about common network design patterns and automated deployment using Cloud Deployment Manager or Terraform.

 - Configure Google VPC networks, subnets, and routers

 - Control network access to endpoints in VPCsInterconnect networks among GCP projects

 - Interconnect networks among GCP VPC networks and on-premises or other-cloud networks

 - Choose among GCP load balancer and proxy options and configure them ?
 Use Cloud CDN to reduce latency and save money

 - Optimize network spend using Network TiersConfigure Cloud NAT or Private Google Access to provide instances without public IP addresses access to other services